ashbuilds/display-controller/README.md

 #### Connecting ####

-The communication between display and Arduino is done via I�C which is accessible on the VGA and HDMI ports of RTD266x.
+The communication between display and Arduino is done via I2C which is accessible on the VGA and HDMI ports of RTD266x.
 Connect SCL, SDA and GND with the corresponding Arduino pins.

 For an Arduino Uno and an VGA connector, this would be: